 During your visit, be sure to check out some of Arizona's outstanding sites for collecting gems from the wild.
 Gem Trails of Arizona is an excellent guide to rock hounding in Arizona.

 The show takes place each year between late January and mid-February.
 This online guide gives opening and closing dates for the larger shows.
 It’s always best to do a little research and decide which shows interest you.

 The original show, the Tucson Gem & Mineral Show is the largest public show and is held at the Tucson Convention Center on the final weekend of all this gem show craziness.
 There is an admission charge and tickets are available online.
-In 2020, the show is held on February 13-16, 2020.
+In 2020, the show was held on February 13-16, 2020.
 The Tucson Gem & Mineral Society and Tucson's gem show history will give you a sense of how a small event has grown into a city-wide International phenomenon.

 Some of the shows are wholesale only, but many are mixed.
 If you decide to make a purchase, ask the vendor if they offer retail pricing.
 Bring cash and checks as well as your credit card.
 And be prepared to encounter both slick salespeople and simple vendors who speak little English.

 Parking can be difficult, especially if you arrive just before a show opens.
 Some parking lots around popular shows charge $5 to $10 (bring cash).
 Others offer valet parking for a charge.
 The easiest way to get around is by the free GemRide Shuttle.